-(Note however that spreadsheet data is not written to the results file until the experiment finishes.
-Since spreadsheet data is stored in memory until the experiment is done, very large experiments could run out of memory.
-So you should disable spreadsheet output unless you really want it.
-If you do want spreadsheet output, note that if anything interrupts the experiment, such as a runtime error, running out of memory, or a crash or power outage, no spreadsheet results will be written.
-For long experiments, you may want to also enable table format as a precaution so that if something happens and you get no spreadsheet output you'll at least get partial table output.)
+It is important to note that Spreadsheet output data is not written to the results file until the experiment finishes.
+Since the data is stored in memory until the experiment is done, very large experiments could run out of memory.
+You should disable Spreadsheet output unless you really want it.
+Also, if anything interrupts the experiment no spreadsheet results will be written.
+Possible sources of interruptions would be runtime errors in the model, running out of memory, system crashes, or power outages.
+For long experiments you may want to also enable Table output format as a precaution so that if something happens and you get noSpreadsheet output you'll at least get partial data output.